 Zoning is an important tool for the Town in shaping growth and development.
 It supports the goals and objectives of the comprehensive plan.
 Zoning is designed to protect property values and guide the development of town in a unified community vision.
 Zoning prevents incompatible land uses from popping up in inappropriate areas.
 For instance, a factory doesn't belong in a neighborhood and a house shouldn't be built in an industrial park!

 Zoning districts are a community's classifications of areas which outline appropriate land uses and standards.
 Standards include building height, setbacks [distances from property lines], signs, and buffers between uses to name a few.
 There are multiple zoning districts in the Town of Cheraw.
 The Official Zoning Map serves as the geographic representation of Zoning Districts.
-To view the Official Zoning Map, please click here.
+A copy of the official zoning map may be viewed by clicking here.

 There are three main commissions associated with Zoning; the Planning Commission, the Board of Zoning Appeals, and the Board of Architectural Review (BAR).